22 Fastest Cars In Forza Horizon 4

 As the world of gaming transformed throughout the years, the likes of Gran Turismo became the new go-to game for those that wanted to have the genuine feel of racing on tracks.

 From there, games like Need for Speed entered the market, and the arcade-style street racing games went on to become some of the most desirable on the market, with the NFS series going on to sell over 150 million copies.
+If you’d like to go deeper into the game, you should definitely check out our Need For Speed: Payback car list guide.

 When Forza Motorsport entered the market, Xbox had created a direct rival to PlayStation’s Gran Turismo series.